 VF: Have a really strong pre-screen!
 Utilize virtual tools for accurately assessing candidates during a remote interview – I personally look for facial cues or verbal inflection etiquette, punctuality, and responses to the questions – all still very relevant.

-At Fujitsu, after the initial pre-screen for our technical positions, we have prospective candidates participate in a technical assessment often using imocha to ensure that the basic skills criteria is up to the mark.
-From there we often use video interview tools, which helps us to assess facial cues, verbal inflections, etiquette, punctuality, and of course how well a person answers the questions.
+At Fujitsu, after the initial pre-screen for our technical positions, we have prospective candidates participate in a technical assessment often using iMocha to ensure that the basic skills criteria are up to the mark.
+From there we often use video interview tools, which help us to assess facial cues, verbal inflections, etiquette, punctuality, and of course how well a person answers the questions.

 These are unpredictable times, so yes, having a little bit more experience will help recruiters navigate better.
 For the newbies and budding recruiters, I would recommend being mentored and self-education from within the industry to help stay on with the times.

 Sk: What are your top tips for ensuring a quality talent pipeline post the pandemic?
 What are some of the innovative recruitment methods HR teams can champion to attract the new ‘work from anywhere’ workforce?

 Communication and interpersonal skills in every facet of the business from internal and external partners are key.
 We, as recruiters, need to actively engage with our internal partners to know of any opportunities or any upcoming needs, so that we can use our internal tools like Hot Books or proactive posting to engage talent faster.

 It also includes providing our insights and market knowledge, so that requirements are realistic.
 Lastly, external communication is a vital component.
 Being proactive in interacting with your various networks, strong branding, and using unique tools to engage are needed for ensuring quality pipelines.